820: Space Mutiny

 Surge is a caffeinated citrus drink introduced by Coca-Cola in an effort to compete with Pepsi’s Mountain Dew.

-Canadian musician Robbie Robertson is best known for his work as the lead singer and main songwriter for The Band, where he wrote such songs as “The Night They Drove Old Dixie Down” and “Up on Cripple Creek.”
+Canadian musician Robbie Robertson (1943-2023) was best known for his work as the lead singer and main songwriter for The Band, where he wrote such songs as “The Night They Drove Old Dixie Down” and “Up on Cripple Creek.”
 Later in his career he turned to writing film soundtracks, working especially with director Martin Scorsese on films like Raging Bull (1980) and Casino (1995).
 He also took a brief turn as an actor, appearing in (and producing and co-writing) the 1980 drama Carny, and landing a small role in the 1995 Jack Nicholson movie The Crossing Guard.

 See above note on Mark “Jacko” Jackson.